smichard/conventional_changelog/README.md

 # Conventional Changelog
 **Conventional Changelog** is a streamlined solution for generating a comprehensive and readable changelog from a project's commit history.
 This tool harnesses the power of conventional commit messages to create a well-structured and informative changelog, making it easier for users and contributors to track changes, updates, and new features.
-The tool offers versatile deployment options: it can be executed locally within the development IDE for immediate changelog updates, integrated as part of a continuous integration pipeline such as a GitHub Actions workflow for automated generation with each commit, or employed as a task within a Tekton pipeline, ensuring seamless and adaptable changelog management across various stages of the software development lifecycle.
+The tool offers versatile deployment options: it can be executed locally within the development IDE for immediate changelog updates, integrated as part of a continuous integration pipeline such as a GitHub Actions workflow, or employed as a task within a Tekton pipeline.

 [![GitHub Tag](https://img.shields.io/github/v/tag/smichard/conventional_changelog "GitHub Tag")](https://github.com/smichard/conventional_changelog/tags)
 [![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/smichard/conventional_changelog "GitHub Pull Requests")](https://github.com/smichard/conventional_changelog/pulls)